 Trap Music has come a long way from its original early Southern roots.
-Well on its way to becoming a global musical phenomenon, Trap Music producers such as Clifford Harris (better known as T.I. or T.I.P.), Shawty Redd, Lex Luger and Drumma Boy are fittingly given credit for this evolution of the genre.
+Well on its way to becoming a global musical phenomenon, Trap Music producers such as Clifford Harris (better known as T.I. or T.I.P.), Shawty Redd, Lex Luger and Drumma Boy are fittingly given credit for trap beats for sale.

 If you are looking to produce your first trap beat and are looking for advice, this post is for you!
 In today’s post, we take a look at the top few pointers to keep in mind while producing a trap beat.